MicrosoftDocs/azure-docs/articles/azure-arc/data/overview.md

 ## Support for disconnected scenarios

 Many of the services such as self-service provisioning, automated backups/restore, and monitoring can run locally in your infrastructure with or without a direct connection to Azure.
-Connecting directly to Azure opens up additional options for integration with other Azure services such as Azure Monitor and the ability to use the Azure portal and Azure ARM APIs from anywhere in the world to manage your Azure Arc enabled data services.
+Connecting directly to Azure opens up additional options for integration with other Azure services such as Azure Monitor and the ability to use the Azure portal and Azure Resource Manager APIs from anywhere in the world to manage your Azure Arc enabled data services.

 ## Next steps